NetGent: Agent-Based Automation of Network Application Workflows: Appendix / Supplemental Material

-Finally, we utilize a pool of IP addresses provided by Bright Data \cite{BrightDataAll} to distribute requests across different locations and IP addresses.
-This part is essential for many web scraping applications.
-Without this mechanism, repeated interactions would appear to originate from a single IP address, potentially resembling a denial-of-service pattern and triggering blocking.
-By varying network origin, the system avoids triggering such defenses while preserving the appearance of genuine user traffic.
-Together, these measures allow our system to present itself as both behaviorally indistinguishable from a human operator, which is critical for evaluating the robustness of our workflow synthesis framework under realistic conditions.
+Finally, we provide \emph{network stealth} by using a pool of IP addresses from Bright Data~\cite{BrightDataAll} to distribute requests across different network origins.
+This is essential for many web scraping applications~\cite{bqt,bqtplus}, as repeated interactions from a single IP increase the likelihood of rate limits or blocking.
+By varying the network origin, the system reduces such detection signals while maintaining the appearance of normal user traffic.
+While effective in these settings, this approach is less suitable for services like video streaming that rely on IP-based account tracking to prevent oversharing.
+Together, these methods allow the system to closely mirror human interactions with applications and the browser, which is critical for generating robust workflows that can be executed repeatedly and reliably without triggering blocking mechanisms.